brandonchinn178/brandonchinn178.github.io/docs/_posts/2023-05-03-services-design-pattern.md

 ## Addenda

-* Thanks to u/sisyphushappy42 for pointing out that the [Simple Haskell Handbook](https://leanpub.com/simple-haskell-book) uses this pattern!
+* Thanks to [u/sisyphushappy42](https://www.reddit.com/user/sisyphushappy42/) for pointing out that the [Simple Haskell Handbook](https://leanpub.com/simple-haskell-book) uses this pattern!
+* See the [next blog post]({% post_url 2023-05-05-mocking-is-bad-re-services-design %}) for why stubbing in Services design tests is compatible with the belief that mocking is bad